Has your Google Ads campaign failed?

 - Not using negative keywords

-- Your landing pages are terrible
+- Your landing pages are terrible or non-existent

 - Not testing different ads for comparison value